Lil Durk parodies Kanye’s most memorable moments in ‘Kanye Krazy’ video

 In a later tweet, the rapper said the project aimed to “build something where we can maximise Black wealth”.

-Meanwhile, earlier this week (January 25), footage emerged of West in the studio with Chance The Rapper.
+Meanwhile, a video clip emerged earlier this week that appears to show Kanye West shouting at Chance The Rapper during a recent studio session.

 The clip is reportedly from an upcoming documentary on West’s shelved ‘Donda’ album and was filmed at his Wyoming studio last summer.

 In the footage, West is seen growing frustrated during the session and eventually lashing out at Chance, telling him to sit his “ass down and listen to the album or leave”.